 The severe anxiety kicks in when your baby is hurt and you need to take them to the hospital…Or when your doctor tells you something is wrong and your baby will need surgery.
 You will have this anxiety until the day you die.
 Becoming a mother means constantly worrying about someone else’s well being more than your own, no matter their age.

 The hardest part?

-The struggle I find most challenging about being a mother is the roller coaster of emotions that comes along with it.
+The struggle I find most challenging about being a mother, the absolute hardest part of being a parent, is the roller coaster of emotions that comes along with it.
 You’re stressed beyond belief, worried about everything, more irritable than ever before, and way overly emotional.
 But despite all of this… you’re the happiest you’ve ever been.
 All it takes is a split second of looking into your sweet baby’s eyes, for all of your stress to just slip away.
 Every new skill your baby learns almost brings a tear to your eye because you’re happy that they’re learning so much, and you’re sad that it’s happening so fast.
 When they laugh, your heart melts.
 And when they see you after you’ve been out of their site for five minutes, and they run up to you with a huge smile on their face, drool down their shirt, yelling “MOMMY!” like they haven’t seen you in years, you become so overwhelmed with joy.

 You will then realize that all of the hardest parts of becoming a mother, aren’t even a factor anymore.
 You would do it all over a million times, every day, for the rest of your life… just for one slobbery, open mouth kiss.
 That is the absolute reality of becoming a mother.

 If you or someone you know struggles with postpartum depression/anxiety, click here!

 Check out these related articles: